haiku/website/content/blog/reds/2020-01-14_haiku_monthly_activity_report_-_012019.md

 The last blocking issue is a regression in latest Haiku builds being unable to find its own partition on USB.

 From the non-blocking issues, the most notorious one is the intel_extreme driver, which has problems on several machines with graphics chipsets ranging from the old GMA 9XX once popular in laptops and netbooks up to HD4400 from the Ivy Bridge generation of Intel CPUs.

-Lastly, all files that contain permission syscalls need to be audited, and new security checks need to be implemented.
+Besides the driver, all files that contain permission syscalls need to be audited, and new security checks need to be implemented.